-122 The three Stony Islands are at Mile 296.
+The three Stony Islands are at Mile 296.

-has a north set toward the group of islets and rocks at Mile 297.8.

-125 Rocky Point (a local name) is on the west side of the river at Mile 302.
-The peninsula-like feature may serve as a landmark.

-Lemon Island and Caribou Islands, between Miles 305 and 307, lie close off the east bank.
-The narrow channel between these islands and the east bank has a minimum depth (1989) of 8 feet (2.4 m).

-Caution. - The river banks become higher and the current increases as Fitzgerald is approached.
-Low-lying rocky islets and submerged rocks are reported.

-128 Ryan Island, low-lying and swampy, is at Mile 314.
-The main channel runs west of Ryan Island.

-129 The settlement of Fitzgerald is on the west side of Slave River at Mile 318, close upstream of Cassette Rapids.
+- Rocky Point (a local name) is on the west side of the river at Mile 302.
+The peninsula-like feature may serve as a landmark. - Lemon Island and Caribou Islands, between Miles 305 and 307, lie close off the east bank.
+The narrow channel between these islands and the east bank has a minimum depth (1989) of 8 feet (2.4 m). - 127 Caution.
+The river banks become higher and the current increases as Fitzgerald is approached.
+Low-lying rocky islets and submerged rocks are reported. - Ryan Island, low-lying and swampy, is at Mile 314.
+The main channel runs west of Ryan Island. - The settlement of Fitzgerald is on the west side of Slave River at Mile 318, close upstream of Cassette Rapids.
 Formerly, Fitzgerald had all the facilities for trans-shipping cargo around the rapids to Bell Rock but the buildings have been removed.
 The public wharf was dredged and maintained in 1987.
-The settlement has a population of 15 (2006).

-130 Navigation on upper Slave River is terminated at Fitzgerald, below which are a series of four rapids; these are Cassette Rapids, Pelican Rapids, Mountain Rapids and Rapids of the Drowned.
+The settlement has a population of 15 (2006). - Navigation on upper Slave River is terminated at Fitzgerald, below which are a series of four rapids; these are Cassette Rapids, Pelican Rapids, Mountain Rapids and Rapids of the Drowned.
 The water level difference in the 16 mile stretch of rapids is 120 feet (36.6 m).
 A portage road extends 22 miles from Fitzgerald to Bell Rock, which is 8 miles downstream of Fort Smith.